Xin Pin Prototype Manufacturing Co., Ltd.

 Five-axis machining has two general application categories: machining complex 3D shapes and general machining of inclined surfaces.
 In both cases, the difficulties associated with creating five-axis programs over the years have been simplified.
 Furthermore, the two categories have little in common.
 A mechanic will be able to master the five-axis technique more easily because he or she only has to learn one specific application.

-Like any CNC machining center, a five-axis machine has three linear axes.
+Like any CNC machining center, a China 5 axis CNC machine has three linear axes.
 The layout of these axes will be the same as any three-axis VMC or HMC.
 For the vertical direction from the front, X is left/right, Y is front/rear, and Z is up/down.
 Unlike three-axis machining centers, five-axis machining centers have two additional axes of rotation.
 For VMC, the A-axis is the axis of rotation with the centerline parallel to the X-axis.
 The axis of rotation parallel to the Y axis is the B axis.

 1. Five-axis machining of complex 3D shapes